Volley fire: Spain

-Countermarch training in Spain can be traced back as early as 1516.
 According to Gabor Agoston, the countermarch technique was utilized by Spanish arquebusiers during the Italian Wars, such as in the battles of Battle of Bicocca (1522) and Pavia (1525), which were some of the earliest examples of the countermarch technique.
 However according to Tonio Andrade, the evidence for volley fire in 1522 is meager, and he found "no clear evidence that that volley fire was occurring."
 Andrade says that the belief that Spanish arquebusiers kneeled to reload in 1522 is an over-interpretation as well as mis-citation of a passage by Charles Oman, who never made such a claim.
 This is contested by Idan Sherer, who quotes Paolo Giovio saying that, per orders of their commander Fernando d'Ávalos, the arquebusiers in Bicocca kneeled to reload so that the second line of arquebusiers could fire without endangering those in front of them.

-It has also been proposed that Spanish conquistador Francisco de Carvajal, also a veteran of the Italian Wars and an understudy to Ávalos, utilized volley fire in 1547, which would have proved instrumental in his victory at Huarina.
+It has also been proposed that Spanish conquistador Francisco de Carvajal, also a veteran of the Italian Wars and an understudy to Ávalos, utilized a primitive form of volley fire in 1547, which would have proved instrumental in his victory at Huarina.
+Carvajal instructed his 250 arquebusiers to form in pairs and fire and reload alternately.